furins/ferrara-ebraica/content/oggetti_cerimoniali.en.md

 ---
-title: Cerimonial objects
+title: Ceremonial objects
 permalink: oggetti_cerimoniali_2
 ordine: 5
-next: tas
+next: rimmonim
-prev: oggetti_cerimoniali
+prev: rito
 ---
+# Ceremonial objects
 Jewish religious life revolves around two important elements: **public** and **private** ritual.

 The centrality of prayer and the *Sefer Torah* led to the manufacture of ceremonial objects, items used in public rituals, which visually underscored their value.